 The matters raised in this and other reports that will flow from the audit are only those that have come to our attention arising from or relevant to our audit that we believe need to be brought to your attention.
 They are not a comprehensive record of all the matters arising and, in particular, we cannot be held responsible for reporting all risks in your business or all internal control weaknesses.
-This report has been prepared solely for your use and should not be quoted in whole or in part without our prior written consent.
-No responsibility to any third party is accepted, as the report has not been prepared for, and is not intended for, any other purpose.
-Comments and conclusions should only be taken in context of the financial statements as a whole as we do not mean to express an opinion on any individual item or accounting estimate.
+Comments and conclusions should only be taken in context of the financial statements as a whole, as we do not mean to express an opinion on any individual item or accounting estimate.
+This report has been prepared solely for your use.
+It was not prepared for, and is not intended for, any other purpose.
+No other person or entity shall place any reliance upon the accuracy or completeness of statements made herein.
+PwC does not assume responsibility to any third party, and, in no event, shall PwC have any liability for damages, costs or losses suffered by reason of any reliance upon the contents of this report by any person or entity other than you.